sjsu-library/unionist/_items/unionist--text-0085.md

 source: The Unionist
 subject: Miscellaneous Filler
 type: Text
-category: Unionist full issue 1833-09-05
+category: Unionist content
 articleType:
 volume: '1'
 issue: '6'
 transcription: "<p>  How little do we appreciate a mother’s tenderness while living!
-  How heedless <br>  we are in youth of all her anxieties and kindness.
-But when she is dead and <br>  gone; when the cares and coldness of the world come withering to our hearts; <br>  when we find how hard it is to find true sympathy, how few love us for <br>  ourselves, how few will befriend us in our misfortunes; then it is we think of <br>  the mother we have lost. <br></p><p></p>"
+  How heedless<br>  we are in youth of all her anxieties and kindness.
+But when she is dead and<br>  gone; when the cares and coldness of the world come withering to our hearts;<br>  when we find how hard it is to find true sympathy, how few love us for<br>  ourselves, how few will befriend us in our misfortunes; then it is we think of<br>  the mother we have lost.<br></p><p></p>"
 scholarlyNotes:
 commentary: While it would be easy to dismiss this as pious filler, it is a fact that Charles C. Burleigh ensured that his mother Lydia Bradford Burleigh would have a